bgonzalezMustang/automation/cadFileManagement/README.txt

 It pulls information from a 'ProblemReport' text file, drafts a message to the coordinators with that information, and sends that message to the 'Needs Builder Info' team.
 It uses webhooks to accomplish the sending of messages within ms Teams.

-For an abstract overview, see the included flow chart diagrams.

 ---------------------------------------------------------------------

 File grouping and locations: